3mmaRand/teaching-modules/README.md

 ## Guiding principles

+Approach: use of RStudio and devtools
+command line, RStudio menus, keyboard shortcuts all given
+Based on R Packages (Wickham and Bryan) - most common components
+Achievable workflow recipes rather than detailed understanding (see Writing R extensions for the latter)

 The collection of modules should be:
 * reviewed annually by the Teaching Team
-* stackable with suggested curricula for workshops of different lengths
+* stackable with suggested curricula for workshops of different lengths; some modules could be used as self study before a workshop (e.g., System set up, In a nutshell)
 * be branded as by Forwards Teaching Team
 * be accompanied by a glossary
 * surveys which are also organised as common front question plus module specific